rasor/rasor.github.io/content/2017/2017-10-09A-DeployIonicToAzure.md

 ## Setup WebApp in Azure

 * When you have created a free Azure account via [Microsoft Azure](https://azure.microsoft.com/en-in/free/) browse to [Azure Portal](https://portal.azure.com/)
-* The first thing you need is a place for all you stuff at Azure to live.
+* The first thing you need is a place for all your stuff at Azure to live.
 That is called a `Resource Group`
 Click `Resource Groups` then `+ Add`
 ![Add Resource Group](img/2017-10-09-Azure1.PNG "Add Resource Group")
 * Name - I have called mine `ResGroupNorthEurope`